-SHORT-TERM CASH COMPENSATION ANNUAL CASH INCENTIVE (1-year financial goals)
+SHORT-TERM CASH COMPENSATION

-Although the Committee also reviews retirement, perquisites, and other benefits such as the 401(k) plan and health and welfare benefits, these benefits are not referenced against market data or used in determining direct compensation levels.
-For more information, see "Retirement and Other Benefits" and "Perquisites" in this CD&A.
+Although the Committee also reviews retirement, perguisites, and other benefits such as the 401(k) plan and health and welfare benefits, these benefits are not referenced against market data or used in determining direct compensation levels.
+For more information, see "Retirement and Other Benefits" and "Perguisites" in this CD&A.